diamond-diadem/diamond-diadem.github.io/content/en/team/_index.md

 searchboxtext: Search (name, role, affiliation)…
 ---

-List of the people that make the DIAMOND projec.
+List of the people who make up the DIAMOND project.